replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated offers multiple pricing plans to provide flexibility in supporting your application needs.
 For more information about pricing, see [Pricing](https://www.replicated.com/pricing) on the Replicated website.

 - **Builders Plan:** This option supports Helm chart applications and Helm CLI installations using the Replicated SDK.
 This plan lets you use all of the Helm features and pick and choose which Replicated features you want to use with the SDK, depending on your needs.
-For example, you can use just the compatibility matrix if all you need is automatic provisioning of test environments.
+For example, you can use all of the feature-rich SDK services or just use the compatibility matrix, if all you need is automatic provisioning of test environments.

    Alternatively, you might want to use just the vendor portal to manage your releases without using any other feature.
 In this case, you would not need to add the SDK subchart to your Helm charts.

-- **KOTS Entitlement:** A KOTS entitlement includes everything on the Builders plan, plus KOTS and kURL installers.
-There are additional features, such as an admin console for customers to manage your application, Replicated support, and more.
+- **KOTS Entitlement:** A KOTS entitlement includes everything on the Builders plan, plus the KOTS and kURL installers.
+There are additional KOTS features, such as an admin console for customers to manage your application, Replicated support, and more.
 You can deploy applications using Helm charts, Kubernetes standard manifests, or Kubernetes Operators.

     You can also support multiple deployment types with a single release, such as KOTS, kURL, and Helm installations using the SDK.